Glinttsd/Glinttsd.github.io/_pages/about.md

 # 🔥 News
+- *2025.07*: &nbsp;🎉🎉 **Diff-DiT: Temporal Differential Accelerator for Low-bit Diffusion Transformers on FPGA** has been accepted in *The 2025 International Conference on Computer-Aided Design (ICCAD'25)*.
 - *2025.05*: &nbsp;🎉🎉 [Diff-Acc: An Efficient FPGA Accelerator for Unconditional Diffusion Models](https://dl.acm.org/doi/abs/10.1145/3728470) has been accepted in *ACM Transactions on Embedded Computing Systems*.
 - *2025.05*: &nbsp;🎉🎉 Two papers has been accepted in *GLVLSI'25*.
-- *2025.02*: &nbsp;🎉🎉 [EEVS: Redeploying Discarded Smartphones for Economic and Ecological Drug Molecules Virtual Screening](https://ieeexplore.ieee.org/abstract/document/10884806) has been accepted in *IEEE Transactions on Sustainable Computing*.

 # 📝 Publications